BillyTheSquid21/wimp/README.md

 ### Library initializing

+To use the library simply include the "wimp.h" header.
 Initializing the library is very simple, and is only one call:
 ```wimp_init()```

 To shutdown, simply call a corresponding: